jamesnicholsjr/Alpha/README.md

 # James' Git Profile

 ## About Me
 I am James, an experienced Email Engineer with a passion for crafting compelling and high-performing email campaigns.
 With a strong background in email design, coding, and optimization, I specialize in delivering engaging experiences that drive results.
+The projects you see here, are not just professional endeavors but also my passion projects.

 ## Git Projects
 ### Project 1: Email-Engineering-Projects